 Today's world of unprecedented and rapid technological change requires the creation of new value, which is only possible through collaborative innovation that fuses a wide range of knowledge and technologies and takes us beyond current boundaries.
 To this end, Daikin established the Technology and Innovation Center in November 2015 with the aim of promoting collaboration with external partners in order to contribute to society through the creation of new value.
-We also have R&D bases at 14 sites around the world at which we develop products in order to promptly and accurately respond to the needs of regional customers.
+We also have R&D centers at 25 sites around the world at which we develop products in order to promptly and accurately respond to the needs of regional customers.

 In November 2015, Daikin established the Technology and Innovation Center (TIC).
 As a core base of technological development, the TIC brings together approximately 700 technicians in a range of fields.
 Amassing the strength of Daikin Group technicians, and strengthening cooperation and ties among companies, universities, and research institutes possessing unique technologies in differing industries and fields, the TIC is aimed at combining the strengths of people, information, and technologies from inside and outside Daikin in order to come up with innovation through collaboration.